fluxninja/aperture/docs/content/arc/extension.md

 If you are a FluxNinja ARC customer, you can enhance your Aperture experience by enabling FluxNinja extension.
-It enriches logs and traces collected by Aperture with additional dimensions and batches/roll-ups metrics to optimize bandwidth usage.
+It enriches logs and traces collected by Aperture with additional dimensions and batches and rolls ups metrics to optimize bandwidth usage.
 In FluxNinja ARC, you can monitor your policies and analyze flows.
 FluxNinja extension also sends periodic heartbeats from Aperture Agents and Controllers to track their health and configuration.

 ## Configuration